tlwilliams895/gis-devops/docs/_sources/walkthroughs/elasticsearch/index.rst.txt

       }
    }'

 When you add a document to an index it's called indexing a document.
 Indexing is slightly different than creating a record in a relational database.
 Indexing creates the document, and makes it fully searchable, which is more memory intensive, and slower than simply creating a record in a database.
 This allows the document in Elasticsearch to be searched fully, and very quickly.
+Elasticsearch is Near Realtime which means when we index a new document, it is searchable almost immediately.

 Now let's index some MLB teams as documents on the ``/teams`` index.